open-data/opengov/docs/drupal9testing.md

   </ol>

   <ol>
-    Deleting translations for a Dataset Suggestion
+    <b>Delete all existing Translations for some Dataset Suggestion</b>
     <ol>
       <ul>
       <li>